 - Stevia Glycerite.
 This approved sweetener contains only vegetable glycerin** and stevia.
 With this form of stevia, you’ll notice less of an aftertaste compared to the powdered forms of stevia.

 *Inulin is a type of fiber that is found naturally in vegetables like onions and garlic.
 There is evidence that inulin is beneficial to digestion and gut health (11).

 **Vegetable glycerin is a natural product extracted from vegetables.
 Its ability to dissolve in water and alcohol also makes it appealing as a safe additive for liquid herbal extracts, like stevia as well as skincare products (12).

 Why is Stevia OK When Other Artificial Sweeteners Are Not?

-I am going to stop short of saying that stevia is health food, but it does have some potential health benefits.
+I am going to stop short of saying that stevia is a health food, but it does have some potential health benefits.

 A research study published in the Journal of Agricultural and Food Chemistry revealed that extract from stevia leaves had antioxidant properties that protect cells and DNA from damage (13).

 Pure stevia is more of a natural sweetener than an artificial sweetener.
-Stevia plant that grows in Paraguay and Brazil, where native people have use the naturally sweet leaves to sweeten their food for centuries.
+Stevia plant that grows in Paraguay and Brazil, where native people have used the naturally sweet leaves to sweeten their food for centuries.